DLaMott/SQLiteDatabase/README.md

 ## Running

 Navigate to the dirctory of the created .jar.
+Ensure Project.db and CSC289DatabaseTest-1.0-SNAPSHOT.jar are in the same folder

 Once in the correct directory enter java -jar CSC289DatabaseTest-1.0-SNAPSHOT.jar